Residency Info Session (6/28/23):

 - How do people typically interface with the Audium system?
 Is it a digital console with its own spatialization software?
 And if not, what program do people typically use to control panning/sound placement on their own computers?

 The performer at Audium typically has composed a 4-12 track composition that is played back on a desktop through QLab theatrical software, routed to a 32-channel MOTU D/A interface, and amplified by compact rack mount solid-state amplifiers.
-Control of sounds before the performance is controlled by digital cues, remotely controlled from an iPAD, while control of sounds during the performance inside the space is controlled in real-time (only) on a large one-of-a-kind speaker-level mixing desk built into the listening space.
-Several dozen knobs and switches allow live control of the amplified audio as it is sent to >100 speakers in the space while the audience listens in complete darkness.
-We are in the process of upgrading this control board to accommodate new digital controllers in order to reduce the time to experiment and learn for new artists.
+Control of sounds before the performance is controlled by digital cues, while control of sounds during the performance inside the space is controlled in real-time (only) by a number of digital controllers using midi and osc messages.
 We are standardizing on AVB MOTU products and MAX/MSP in order to facilitate sound movement by any artists with any DAW and any controller.
-Spatialization options will soon be only limited by imagination and algorithm development time / expertise.
+Spatialization options are only limited by imagination and algorithm development time / expertise.

 - How about the interface with the lobby projections?